 So the point is this: To learn Taoism: is to be open to all the lessons around you, that help you live more gracefully to your essence.

-In a strange, amazing way, we are living in a twitter blizzard factory of zen moments, insightful ideals, that can be quite eye-opening.
+In a strange, amazing way, we live in a Twitter blizzard factory of zen moments and insightful ideas, which can be quite eye-opening.
 If you take the time to ponder.. what does this mean.. relative to one’s lifestyle?

 In Taoism, the teachings come to us.

-It is more a question of: Are you open to hearing the lesson, to embrace each Zen moment as a gift?
+It is more a question: Are you open to hearing the lesson and embracing each Zen moment as a gift?